 Note that while ministers are not subject to their employer withholding federal income tax, they may instruct their employer to withhold tax anyway to cover any income and SE taxes.

-When completing the tax return, first enter all Form(s) W-2 and complete Schedule C if there is any separate self-employment income.
-After that, you'll complete the Clergy Tax-Free Income Worksheet under the Schedule SE menu to determine the taxable amount of the minister's income.
+- Finally, after all employment income is entered, complete the Clergy Tax-Free Income Worksheet under the Schedule SE menu to determine the taxable amount of the minister's income.
 (This is Worksheet 1 in IRS Publication 517.)
-This worksheet, along with Worksheets 2 and 3 in Publication 517 will inform Schedule SE.
+This worksheet, along with Worksheets 2 and 3 in Publication 517, will inform Schedule SE.

 The only exception to paying SE tax is when the minister or clergy member has filed for an exemption using Form 4361 or Form 4029, either of which must be approved by the IRS.

-Complete Schedule C if needed
+Completing Schedule C, if needed

-If the minister received self-employment income officiating at events such as weddings, baptisms, funerals, etc., that income should be reported on Schedule C along with any out-of-pocket expenses related to the income.
+Otherwise, if the minister received self-employment income officiating at events such as weddings, baptisms, funerals, etc., that income should be reported on Schedule C along with any out-of-pocket expenses related to the income.

 To enter a minister's self-employment income on Schedule C in TaxSlayer ProWeb, from the Federal Section of the tax return (Form 1040):